On the geometry and uniqueness of asymptotically locally hyperbolic static vacuum black holes: Some Preliminaries on ALH Static Systems

-\begin{rmk} The very weak case (a) only appears in Section \ref{subsection_star-shaped}.
-The only place that requires the decay of the third derivatives of $q$ and $\widehat g$ being a space form is Proposition \ref{asymp_C2}: The evolution equation of $h_i^j$ involves the curvature tensor and its covariant derivative. \end{rmk}
+\begin{rmk} We mostly work with asymptotics (b).
+The exception is Section \ref{subsection_star-shaped} where the analysis works for weak asymptotics (a).
+The only place that requires the decay of the third derivatives of $q$ and $\widehat g$ being a space form is Proposition \ref{asymp_C2}: The evolution equation of $h_i^j$ involves the curvature tensor $\mbox{Riem}(g)$ and its covariant derivative\footnote{In other words, most of the analysis works assuming the decay of two derivatives of $q$ and $(\widehat\Sigma, \widehat g)$ is Einstein.}. \end{rmk}

 We first present two results on the asymptotic geometry of $(1,\infty) \times \widehat\Sigma$ and then compute the evolution equation of $\langle \pl_r,\nu \rangle$ for IMCF. \begin{prop} For tangent vectors $Y$ and $Z$ on $(1,\infty) \times \widehat\Sigma$ we have